agutie22/MassySituation/README.md

 # MassySituation HPC in The City Pandemics 2023 Repository

-Welcome to the MassCituation Team repository!
+Welcome to the MassySituation Team repository!
 Here, you'll find a collection of slides and code files from the HPC in The City 2023 pandemics hackathon.

+**TEAM MEMBERS**
+* Alex Gutierrez
+* LeahMonet Morgan
+* Lisa Phan
+* Michael Olubode
+* Gladys Chen
+* Kelly Gather
+* Yamonta Gaines

+**PURPOSE:**
+Enhance public safety and situational awareness by analyzing mobility data from Safegraph to identify and visualize mass gatherings that occurred from 2018 through February 2022.

 ## What's Inside?

-- **Slides**: Access slides from previous lectures to review key concepts and refresh your understanding of data science topics.
+- **Slides**: Access slides from previous presentations.

-- **Code Files**: Find code files used in the lectures, which you can refer to for guidance and practice.
+- **Code Files**: Find code files used in the project

-- **Practice Problems**: Explore a range of practice problems to reinforce your learning and sharpen your data science skills.

-## Getting Started

-Slides will be uploaded prior to the lecture along with the practice problems.
-Answers to these will uploaded post the submission deadline.

-Feel free to browse through the repository, download the materials you need, and use them to enhance your learning experience in the NYU Data Science Bootcamp.

-We're here to support your journey to becoming a skilled data scientist.
-Happy learning!

----
-*Disclaimer: This repository is for educational purposes only and is intended for use by NYU Data Science Fall 23 Bootcamp students.*
+- **Data Files**:

+## How to use our GitHub